-This move has been met with mixed reviews, some seeing it as the new age of prosperity DC intended, while others saw the destruction of their beloved medium.
+This move has been met with mixed reviews, some seeing it as the new age of prosperity DC intended, while others saw it as the destruction of their beloved medium.
 I personally have enjoyed my foray into this New DC and wholeheartedly recommend it for new fans.
-Below you'll find the fruits of my labors in integrating myself into this new comic world.
+Below, you'll find the fruits of my labors in integrating myself into this new comic world.

 New 52 Official Launch Trailer

-First you'll find information on the event Flashpoint, which resulted in the creation of the New 52.
-It's thanks to that, we have a fresh slate to choose whatever we want to read starting a #1.
-Then you'll find the breakdown of titles in the New 52.
+First, you'll find information on the event Flashpoint, which resulted in the creation of the New 52.
+Thanks to that, we have a fresh slate to choose whatever we want to read starting at #1.
+After that, you'll find the breakdown of titles in the New 52.

 Flashpoint: The World of Flashpoint Featuring Batman